rahsunk/61040-portfolio/assignments/assignment2/conceptDesign.md

         effects: deletes sharedEvent, i.e. this event is no longer able to be shared.

     shareEventWith(sharedEvent: SharedEvent, target: User): (sharedEvent: sharedEvent)
-        requires: target is not a sharedWith User of sharedEvent
+        requires: target exists and is not a sharedWith User of sharedEvent
         effects: adds target to sharedWith set of event, and returns the sharedEvent

     unshareEventWith(sharedEvent: SharedEvent, target: User)